Music / Supper's Ready

 , appearing on their 1972 album Foxtrot

 .
-At 23 minutes long, it takes up one side of the original vinyl release (apart from a brief unrelated instrumental entitled "Horizons") and is Genesis' first real Rock Opera
+At around 23 minutes long, it takes up almost an entire side of the original vinyl release (apart from a brief, unrelated instrumental entitled "Horizons") and is Genesis' first real Rock Opera

 (if "The Musical Box" doesn't count, anyway).
 Alongside The Lamb Lies Down on Broadway